Judicial officers of the Republic of Singapore: List of judges of the Supreme Court

+However, no immediate changes were made to the judicial system after independence on 9 August 1965.
+For about four years after independence, appeals from the High Court of Singapore continued to lie to the Federal Court.
+It was only on 9 January 1970, when the Supreme Court of Judicature Act 1969 came into force, that Singapore re-established its own Supreme Court, comprising the High Court, the Court of Appeal and the Court of Criminal Appeal.

 A shortage of High Court judges led to an amendment to Article 94 of the Constitution in 1971 to permit the appointment of supernumerary judges.
 These were judges who were engaged to continue their duties on a contractual basis after having reached the constitutionally-mandated retirement age of 65.
 A subsequent amendment to the Constitution created the position of judicial commissioner.
 This amendment took effect on 4 May 1979.

 In 1993, a single permanent Court of Appeal was established for Singapore with its own President and Judges of Appeal, replacing the Court of Appeal and Court of Criminal Appeal.
-The Court of Appeal is constituted by the Chief Justice and the Judges of Appeal.
 The first Judges of Appeal to be appointed, on 1 July 1993, were the late Justice M. Karthigesu and Justice L.P.
 Thean.
+Under the current constitution, the Court of Appeal is constituted by the Chief Justice and the Judges of the Court of Appeal.

-With effect from 1 January 2015, the Constitution was amended to enable people who have ceased to be judges of the Supreme Court to be appointed as senior judges; and people who, in the Chief Justice's opinion, have the "necessary qualifications, experience and professional standing", to be international judges.
-Senior judges and international judges may be appointed to hear specific cases or class of cases, or for specified periods.
-Both senior and international judges may sit in the High Court and the Court of Appeal.
-The office of international judge was created to enable foreign judges, lawyers and academics to be appointed to hear cases in the Singapore International Commercial Court ("SICC"), a new division of the High Court established on 1 January 2015.
-At present, international judges are only permitted to hear cases in the SICC and appeals from such cases.
-From 5 January 2015, five retired judges, including the former Chief Justice Chan Sek Keong, were appointed as senior judges, and 11 people were appointed as international judges.
-Chan will sit both as a Judge of Appeal and as a judge of the SICC.
+With effect from 1 January 2015, the Constitution was amended to enable persons who have ceased to be judges of the Supreme Court to be appointed as Senior Judges; and persons who, in the Chief Justice's opinion, have the "necessary qualifications, experience and professional standing", to be International Judges.
+Senior Judges and International Judges may be appointed to hear specific cases or class of cases, or for specified periods.
+The office of International Judge was created to enable foreign judges, lawyers and academics to be appointed to hear cases in the Singapore International Commercial Court (SICC).
+The SICC was officially launched on 5 January 2015 and is a division of the General Division of the High Court.
+International Judges may be designated by the Chief Justice to hear cases in the SICC, and designated judges may hear appeals from the SICC.